-The Authority will reexamine the income and composition of families annually.
-The annual reexamination determines the continued eligibility of the family, and establishes the payment to be made on behalf of the family.
-All reexaminations will be performed in accordance with Federal Law and Regulations.
+The Authority will reexamine the income and composition of families annually in accordance with all applicable HUD regulations and guidance.
+The annual reexamination determines the continued eligibility of the family and establishes the payment to be made on behalf of the family.
 It is the family's obligation to provide the Authority with all requested information required to complete the reexamination in a timely manner.
-The family's failure to do so may result in a delay of the reexamination and a waiver of the family's right to receive 30 days notice of an increase in the family's rental portion.
-Delays in reexamination processing are considered to be caused by the family if the family fails to provide information requested by the Authority by the date specified, and this delay prevents the Authority from completing the reexamination as scheduled.
+The family's failure to do so may result in a delay of the reexamination and a waiver of the family's right to receive 30 days' notice of an increase in the family if the family fails to provide information requested by the Authority by the date specified, and this delay prevents the Authority from completing the reexamination as scheduled.